axibase/atsd/rule-engine/notifications/custom-jenkins.md

 Replace `jenkins.example.org` in the `Endpoint URL` parameter with the actual Jenkins address.

 Keep the `${job_name}` placeholder in the URL path so that the job name can be customized in the rule editor.
-This allows you to trigger different jobs using the same web notification.
+This allows you to trigger different jobs using the same webhook.

 Enter the Jenkins user name into the `Username` field and the User API token into the `Password` field.